alexanderreiprich/StepMania-5-AI/README.md

-# Repository for anything related to my bachelor's thesis
+## Repository for anything related to my bachelor's thesis

+### Development of an artificial intelligence that plays StepMania 5 using a reinforcement learning approach.

-## Any .docx and .pdf files are not relevant to the practical part of this project.
+### Any .docx and .pdf files are not relevant to the practical part of this project.